referrerpolicy=no-referrer-when-downgrade

 At their core, blockchain logic consists of

-1. on-chain state and
+1. on-chain state,

-2. a state transition function
+2. a state transition function.

 In Substrate-based blockchains, state transition functions are referred to as runtimes.